jmquigley/emacs/README.md

 Emacs
 =====
 My Emacs configuration.
 This is a reorganization of my current setup.
-It was inspired by [jhamrick's layout](https://github.com/jhamrick/emacs), which has a nice, organized layout.
 This setup uses the built in [package](https://www.emacswiki.org/emacs/InstallingPackages) facility.

 Requirements
 ------------
-Emacs 25.2+
+Emacs 26.x+
 Linux, OSX, or Windows